 After just a single hour of sitting in a hot area, the temperature inside a vehicle increases approximately 43-48 degrees higher than the temperature outside it.
 If it’s 90° F outdoors, the cabin of your parked vehicle can reach a staggering 138° F within just 90 minutes.
 Yikes.

 That pressure can stress the seal where the windshield attaches to the frame of the vehicle, potentially compromising it.
 To avoid pressure buildup, all you need to do is leave one of the side windows cracked slightly.
 This will help equalize the temperature inside and outside of your car or truck and allow the adhesive to cure properly.

 Let the Retention Tape Sit

 When you get your vehicle back, you’ll notice retention tape around the edges of the windshield.
-And although it might not be your favorite thing to look at, do not remove it!
+Although that tape may not be your favorite thing to look at, do not remove it!

 Minimize Potential Stressors